Andrew-Gautier/Juliet/README.md

 ![attention_AUC-ROC](https://github.com/user-attachments/assets/3c541bc0-3448-4ddd-aa91-2f84a3129d93)
 ![attention_loss_plot](https://github.com/user-attachments/assets/161c1b18-58dc-4f38-93fb-c4bced7761a0)

 I complied the Juliet corpus used in training these model from the Juliet test suites accessed from the NIST Software Assurance Reference Dataset [https://samate.nist.gov/SARD/](url).
+In 2024 I intend to publicly release this dataset to be used for langauge modeling researchers looking to fine tune models for vulnerability identification.

 A special thanks to the aix-coder-7b team for allowing their model weights and tokenizer to be used for research endeavors like this. [https://github.com/aixcoder-plugin/aiXcoder-7B](url)